-Click the play button to listen to the article.
+Click the play button to listen to the What Is Dust Made Of?
+And How To Manage It For A Clean Home article.

 Anywhere you look around your home, you’re bound to see dust.
 From the coffee table in the living room to the shelves in your bedroom, all home surfaces require some regular cleaning to get rid of dust and the allergies often associated with it.

-But beyond being unsightly, what is dust exactly?
-And what are the risks of an unmanaged dust problem in your home?
+But beyond being unsightly, what is it exactly?
+And what are the risks?

 Dust is commonly made up of the following (skip this section if you’re a bit squeamish):